vojtechruz/vojtechruzicka-blog/src/posts/css-position/index.md

 ### absolute
 Absolute positioning is trickier.
 Unlike with the `relative` position, elements are removed from the normal document flow, and **their original space is not reserved**.

-Using `top`, `bottom`, `left`, and `right` properties, you determine where the element should be placed relative to the first parent in the element hierarchy, which has `position` either `relative` or `absolute`.
+Using `top`, `bottom`, `left`, and `right` properties, you determine where the element should be placed **relative to the first parent** in the element hierarchy, which has `position`  set to anything else than `static`.

 **If there is no such parent, it is set relative to the whole page.**

 <!-- TODO this can be replaced by simple url once there is support in the gatsby codepen plugin -->
 <iframe height="400" scrolling="no" src="//codepen.io/vojtechruz/embed/preview/vYObeJw/?height=400&amp;theme-id=light&amp;default-tab="result" frameborder="no" allowtransparency="true" allowfullscreen="true" style="width: 100%;"></iframe>

 Each orange box is positioned relative to the gray container box.
-This is possible because the container has `position` either `relative` or `absolute` (in this case, it is `relative`).
-If the container's position was different, let's say static, the orange boxes **would be positioned relative to the whole window**.
+This is possible because the container has `position` set to `relative`.
+If the container's position was `static`, the orange boxes **would be positioned relative to the whole page**.

 <!-- TODO this can be replaced by simple url once there is support in the gatsby codepen plugin -->
 <iframe height="400" scrolling="no" src="//codepen.io/vojtechruz/embed/preview/YzXBrLo/?height=400&amp;theme-id=light&amp;default-tab="result" frameborder="no" allowtransparency="true" allowfullscreen="true" style="width: 100%;"></iframe>